What is an income statement?

 Operating expenses and revenues:

-Revenues and expense that link with the business.
+Revenues and expenses that link with the business.

 Non-operating expenses and revenues:

-Revenues and expense that are not linked directly to the business.
+Revenues and expenses that are not linked directly to the business.

 Three different equations under the multi-step income statement are: